 A community-built cooperative delivering reliable electric service to one of Maine's most remote island communities.

-Small But Mighty — NRECA recognizes our cooperative as the smallest rural electric cooperative in America.
+Small But Committed — NRECA recognizes our cooperative as the smallest rural electric cooperative in America.

 Our History

 Before 1969, homes on Isle au Haut relied on individual generators.
 A community effort led by Patrick Tully built a powerhouse and about one mile of distribution line, forming the cooperative electric power company that still serves the island today.
-That one mile was eventually replaced with an 8 mile grid.
+That one mile was eventually augmented to connect the community at Head Harbor and the entire east side of the island.

 In 1983, the co-op installed a roughly seven-mile undersea cable from Stonington to Isle au Haut, laid along the ocean floor by a team led by Parker Waite.
 The cable replaced aging WWII-era generators as the island's primary power source.
 Though expected to last 15–20 years, it has substantially exceeded that, operating for more than four decades.

 The co-op has also benefited from mutual aid across the broader cooperative network.
 Neighboring co-ops on Swan's Island and Fox Islands donated surplus transformers to help address a transformer shortage.
-Cherokee Electric Cooperative in Alabama donated 400 brand new meters, allowing IAHPOCO to upgrade its metering infrastructure.
+When transitioning to smart meters, Cherokee Electric Cooperative in Alabama donated 300 brand new meters, allowing IAHPoCo to upgrade its metering infrastructure.
 These acts of generosity reflect the spirit of cooperation that defines rural electric cooperatives.

 2026 Cable Project